pratzl/graph/README.md

     - [x] vertex_size_type, vertex_index_type, vertex_key_type are similar.
 Do we need all of them? [key can be used in place of index]
     - [x] rename directed_adjacency_array -> directed_adjacency_vector
     - [ ] [wait for P1709 review by LEWG] Create paper D2240R0
-    - [ ] create matching undirected adjacency vector with unmutable edge values
+    - [ ] create matching undirected adjacency vector with immutable edge values
   - [ ] unordered adjacency list
     - [x] implement with vector
     - [ ] extend to support constexpr array